 What is Packet Loss?

 Network packets, or just packets, are small units of data transported over a network.
-All internet communication activities involve packets, including sending and receiving emails, streaming videos, and listening to podcasts.
+All internet communication activities involve packets, including sending and receiving emails, downloading web content, streaming videos, and listening to podcasts.

 Packets are sent to their destinations along the best path possible to ensure network efficiency.
 A network that is configured properly and optimally can more evenly distribute its load across several pieces of hardware, enhancing performance and delivering a seamless experience for end-users.